SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Korea.

-Marine and wildlife filming in South Korea spans the East Sea, Yellow Sea and Korea Strait, plus the volcanic peaks of Hallasan, Jirisan and Seoraksan.
-Productions can capture Asiatic black bears in mountain reserves, Korean water deer in lowland habitats, migratory red-crowned and white-naped cranes near the DMZ, and the rare Amur leopard in protected reserves.
-Jeju Island and the Gangneung Coast offer outstanding marine and coastal filming locations.
+Marine and wildlife filming in South Korea spans the East Sea, Yellow Sea and Korea Strait.
+It also reaches the volcanic peaks of Hallasan, Jirisan and Seoraksan.
+Productions can film Asiatic black bears in mountain reserves and Korean water deer in the lowlands.
+You can also capture migratory red-crowned and white-naped cranes near the DMZ.
+The rare Amur leopard lives in protected reserves too.
+Jeju Island and the Gangneung Coast offer superb marine and coastal sites.

-We work with experienced Korean wildlife cinematographers and coordinate permits through the Korea Heritage Service, the Cultural Heritage Administration, and the Korea Coast Guard (KCG).
-Our team handles vessel access at Busan and Jeju, dive operators along the East Sea, and access to Seoraksan, Jirisan and Hallasan National Parks so your crew can focus on filming.
+We work with skilled Korean wildlife cinematographers.
+We also arrange permits through the Korea Heritage Service, the Cultural Heritage Administration, and the Korea Coast Guard (KCG).
+Our team handles vessel access at Busan and Jeju, plus dive operators along the East Sea.
+We secure access to Seoraksan, Jirisan and Hallasan National Parks, so your crew can focus on filming.

 Capabilities